kris-nader/scTherapy/README.md

 ### Step -1: Load the data and the functions

 ### Step 0: Process the data
+The initial dataset comprised 15,710 genes and 4,277 cells.
+However, after implementing the processing steps, the dataset was refined, resulting in a final count of 3,250 cells.
 ```R
 data = read.table("exp.rawdata.txt", header = TRUE, row.names = 1, sep = "\t")
 patient_sample = CreateSeuratObject(counts = data)